peteknowsai/claude-forge/README.md

 - "What's next?" - See where you are in the workflow
 - "Create a PRD" - Claude becomes a PM and creates requirements
 - "Let's build" - Start implementing user stories

+Or use the optional slash commands:
+- `/forge` - Start or continue your workflow
+- `/forge-prd` - Jump straight to PRD creation
+- `/forge-build` - Start building from your stories

 ## The Workflow